pablichjenkov/daily-agenda-view/README.md

 <BR/>

 Lets create a helper class to build the initial events data.
+TODO: Remove bellow snippet is out dated, events should be created using the EventsManager class.
 ```kotlin
 class SampleDataBuilder(slotsGenerator: SlotsGenerator) {
   val slotToEventMap = mutableMapOf<Slot, List<Event>>() // A Map<Slot, List<Event>> is the data structure which DailyAgendaView will render.